What Size Golf Clubs Do I Need? (Research and Findings)

 Putter Length For Shafts (And How to Measure Putter Length)

 When putting, you want to make sure you feel comfortable.
 If you’re holding your putter and it doesn’t feel right, you won’t be able to putt well.
-You also want to make sure that your eyes are over the ball.
-That’s what the right putter length will do for you.

 When considering your putter length, you should put in mind certain factors: